interactivefilm25/projectmk/README.md

 8. Change to your Git Branch - `git checkout -b dev-[initials]`
 9. Copy the `.env_template` file to `.env` and place your API Keys in this file.
 Do not commit this to the repo.

+### TouchDesigner Python Modifications

+In order to run Scikit on TouchDesigner (OpenSMILE component) it is necessary to update numpy on the TouchDesigner Python implementation.

+1. `C:\Program Files\Derivative\TouchDesigner\bin\python.exe -m pip install "numpy==1.26.4" scikit-learn`

 ### Branching Structure

 ```mermaid